The broad-lined Type-Ic supernova SN 2022xxf with extraordinary two-humped light curves

 In common SESNe, evidence for the presence of significant circumstellar material (CSM) from progenitor mass loss is rare, but has been found in some objects, e.g. late-time broad flat-topped H$\alpha$ emission in a few Type IIb SNe \citep{Matheson2000,maeda2015,fremling19}.
 In the radio and X-ray wavelengths, signatures of CSM are more frequently detected \cite[e.g.][]{horesh20}.
 SNe 2014C \citep{milisav15}, 2017ens \citep{chen18}, 2017dio \citep{hk18a}, and 2018ijp \citep{tartaglia21} constitute cases where Type Ib/c SESNe spectroscopically metamorphosed into CSM-interacting Type IIn supernovae, revealing the presence of H-rich external CSM.
 A small number of Type Ic SNe have been shown to interact with H/He-poor CSM, such as SNe 2010mb \citep{benami14} and 2021ocs \citep{hk22}.
-They show slow light curves with blue colors and distinct emission lines due to the CSM interaction. \cite{sollerman20} presented two SESNe (2019oys and 2019tsf) that after a few months started to (re-)brighten.
+They show slow light curves with blue colors and distinct emission lines due to the CSM interaction. \cite{sollerman20} presented two SESNe (2019oys and 2019tsf) {which starts to re-brighten after a few months of the light curve peaks}.
 They concluded that the extra power needed for such a light curve (LC) evolution is presumably CSM interaction because none of the other powering mechanisms at play at later phases are likely to result in such a behavior.
-However, only SN 2019oys showed clear evidence for such interaction (e.g. narrow coronal lines) whereas SN 2019tsf did not.
-In the case of the bumpy LC of SN~2019tsf, interaction with a warped CSM disk influenced by a tertiary companion was suggested \citep{zenati22}.
+However, only SN 2019oys showed clear evidence for such interaction (e.g. narrow coronal lines) whereas SN 2019tsf did not. {To account for the bumpy LCs seen in SN 2019tsf, a scenario involving interaction with} a warped CSM disk influenced by a tertiary companion was suggested \citep{zenati22}.
 Interaction between a newborn neutron star and a binary companion star has also been proposed to produce bumpy SN LCs \citep{hirai22}.
-LC bumps are relatively common in (super)luminous Type Ic SNe.
-They have been suggested to be caused by central engine (e.g. magnetar) activities, CSM interaction, or combination of both \citep{gomez21,hosseinzadeh22,moriya22,chen23}.
+LC bumps are relatively common in {Type I luminous and superluminous SNe}.
+They have been suggested to be caused by central engine (e.g. magnetar) activities, CSM interaction, or combination of both {\citep[e.g.][]{gomez21,hosseinzadeh22,moriya22,chen23,lin23}}.